-Much of Malibu has very limited beach access, unless you are wealthy enough to own one of its beach front homes, unusual in California, which prides itself on its miles of free beach parks.
+Much of Malibu offers limited beach access, unless you are wealthy enough to own one of its beach front homes, unusual in California, which prides itself on its miles of free beach parks.

-Marked public pathways do exist between some beach homes that give access to the water.
+Even where homes line the beaches, marked public pathways do exist between some beach homes, which give access to the water.

-Time your use with low tide, and don't venture too close to the homes.
-(For obvious reasons, security can be tight around these wealthy and often celebrity homes.
-Residents may not be shy about calling the police.)
+Time your use with low tide, and do not venture too close to the homes.
+For obvious reasons, security can be tight around these wealthy and often celebrity occupied homes.
+Residents may not be shy about calling the police.